-- The current active gas, (top left hand corner) - The current remaining battery voltage, (bottom left) - A BAT LOW advisory when the battery voltage drops to 1.1V and an alkaline battery is being used or 2.8V when a 3.6V battery is being used. - The Pre Dive Check mini screen feature, (on Start Up the log screen shows first, giving you a profile of your most recent dive.) - A gas bottle graphic in the bottom left corner - A menu graphic in the bottom right corner - A GO graphic in the centre at the bottom
+- The current active gas, (top left hand corner) - The current remaining battery percentage, (bottom left) - A BAT LOW advisory when the battery voltage is low.
+The battery should be changed/charged before diving.. - The Pre Dive Check mini screen feature, (on Start Up the log screen shows first, giving you a profile of your most recent dive.) - A gas bottle graphic in the bottom left corner - A menu graphic in the bottom right corner - A GO graphic in the centre at the bottom